Inside the VAMPA Vampire and Paranormal Museum: Vampire Myths and the Real Dracula

 jiangshi

-These ancient tales weren’t just meant to scare.
-They served as a way to explain the unexplainable: sickness that swept through villages, sudden death, strange noises in the night, or a pale figure glimpsed by firelight.
-Without science, people relied on stories, myths, and meaning.
+These ancient stories were not just meant to scare.
+They explained the unexplainable: sickness that spread through villages, sudden deaths, strange noises at night, or a pale figure seen by firelight.
+Before science, people relied on stories, myths, and meaning.
+The legend of the vampire was born from this.
+It came from many regions and traveled through centuries, like a voice carried on the wind.

 vampire